-Marsh Tackies thrived independently on Daufuskie for hundreds of years.
-The last Marsh Tacky was removed from the island in the 80’s due to resort and golf course development.
-We brought them “home” in 2015.
+Marsh Tackies thrived independently on Daufuskie for hundreds of years until they were removed in the 80’s due to resort and golf course development.
+We brought them back “home” in 2015.

 You can show your support no matter where you are when you join the Society.
-When you become a member, your annual contribution will go towards the day to day overhead costs associated with providing the best care for our critically endangered South Carolina State Heritage Horses.
-Please choose from the following membership levels with a description of those member benefits:
+When you become a member, your annual contribution will go assist with the ongoing overhead costs for providing the best care for our critically endangered SC State Heritage horses, you’ll impact our capacity to make equine assisted programming accessible to the underserved, plus you’ll get special discounts and invitations.
+Learn more about our membership levels including a description of those member benefits:

 Meet Flaca, our 4 year old grulla mare who joined us in May 2016.